chenry22/nba-allstar-predictor/README.md

 #### Repo Layout
 - **[/datascraper](/datascraper/)** - Scripts used to gather all historical NBA data and build + test the predicton model
-  - **[**datascraper.py](/datascraper/datascraper.py)** - Main script which conducts all datascraping and trains the model on the data collected
+  - **[datascraper.py](/datascraper/datascraper.py)** - Main script which conducts all datascraping and trains the model on the data collected
   - **[predictor.py](/datascraper/predictor.py)** - Basic script that loads predictor model and produces a prediction based on appropriate input
 - **[/web app](/web%20app/)** - The Flask app that handles the website functionality -**[/dailscraper/dailyscrape.py](/web%20app/dailyscraper/dailyscrape.py)** - Script which handles gathering all player data from current season up to the current date
-  - **[/static](/web%20app/static/)** - All the website stuff, CSV files, JS functions, CSS styling -**[/templates](/web%20app/templates/)** - All the HTML pages -**[app.py](/web%20app/app.py)** - The flask app backend that connects everything
+  - **[/static](/web%20app/static/)** - All the website stuff, CSV files, JS functions, CSS styling
+  - **[/templates](/web%20app/templates/)** - All the HTML pages
+  - **[app.py](/web%20app/app.py)** - The flask app backend that connects everything

 ### Current Site
-You can visit the current version of the website right now using [this link](http://ch22.pythonanywhere.com)!
-The website's player and team data is updated daily at 10am EST.
+You can visit the current version of the website using [this link](http://ch22.pythonanywhere.com)!
+The website's data is updated daily at 10am EST.

-Right now the main feature of the website is taking user input and returning some prediction.
-You are able to see both the percentage likelihood determined by the model and the binary prediction.
-Currently the model has an established threshold of 75%, which was most accurate based on some testing.
+Right now the main feature is taking user input and returning some prediction.
+You can see both the percentage likelihood determined by the model and the binary prediction.
+Currently the model has an established threshold of 75% to declare a player an all-star, which was most accurate based on testing.

-The website also maintains leaderboards for all NBA players that have played during the current season, with their statistics and predicted all-star probability.
-There is both a full leaderboard and an all-star leaderboard, which splits players by conference to project actual lineupss.
+The website also maintains a list of NBA players that have played during the current season, with their statistics and all-star probability.
+There is a full leaderboard and an all-star leaderboard, which splits players by conference to project actual lineupss.

 ### Goals / Features to Add
 - [ ] Track weekly changes in leaderboard predictions